Parkway West: Preparing Tomorrow's Educators

 Thank you for visiting Parkway West (virtually)!

 Parkway West is a special admissions high school in West Philly.
 PWHS has a long history of helping Philadelphia’s youth to become college and career ready.
-Through the partnership and efforts of our staff, families, and the community, Parkway West has been able to offer our students a robust set of courses that are complemented by an array of co-curricular and extra-curricular activities and successful athletic programs.
+Through the partnership and efforts of our staff, families, and the community, Parkway West has offered our students a robust set of courses complemented by an array of co-curricular and extra-curricular activities and successful athletic programs.

-Parkway West is the only high school in Philadelphia with an Early Childhood Education CTE Program.
+Parkway West is the only high school in Philadelphia with an Early Childhood Education CTE and Pre-apprenticeship Program.
 The purpose of the program is to introduce the students to the field of early childhood education through a newly designed curriculum beginning in the ninth grade.
 The students also participate in internships for real-life experience.
-Our graduates will leave the program with a CDA, which comes with nine college credits.
+Our graduates will leave the program with enough internship hours to test for their CDA, which comes with nine college credits.

-Parkway West students also have the opportunity to earn college credits through our dual enrollment courses taught right here at Parkway West.
+Parkway West students also have the opportunity to earn college credits through multiple dual enrollment models.

-As you navigate our website, you will find general information about our vision, mission, and goals, as well as our academic, co-curricular, extra-curricular, and athletic programs and activities.
+General information about our vision, mission, goals, academic, co-curricular, extra-curricular, and athletic programs can be found on this website.
 Additionally, we encourage you to visit our website regularly for school events and other items of interest.
 This website is a work in progress, and you can expect to see the site continuously expanding.

 Thank you for taking the time to explore Parkway West High School – Home of the Hoyas!